 - Large Capacity

-The cartomizer that comes with the tank is rated at 1.5ohms, and when I tested it the ohms readout was 1.6, which is close enough for me.
-I prefer single coil cartomizers myself, though I did enjoy this particular Low Resistance Dual Coil while running my VAMO at 3.6v to 3.8v (Mountain Oak Vapors Caramela).
+The cartomizer that comes with the tank is rated at 1.5ohms, and when I tested it the ohms readout was 1.6, which is close enough to me.
+I prefer single coil cartomizers myself because I can run my battery at many different settings, though I did enjoy this particular Low Resistance Dual Coil running my VAMO at 3.6ohms to 3.8 ohms (Mountain Oak Vapors Caramela).
 I know many people like Dual Coils and I get that, but for those of you that prefer to run a single coil you can, just buy SMOKtech single-coil cartomizers, from 2-3ohm resistances.

 Permanent End Caps